Adaptive Sampling for Minimax Fair Classification: Conclusion

 \section{Conclusion}

 We considered the problem of actively constructing a training set in order to learn a classifier that achieves minimax fairness in terms of predictive loss.
 We proposed a new strategy for this problem~($\Aopt$) and obtained theoretical guarantees on its performance.
-We then suitably modified the ideas used for analyzing $\Aopt$ to derive bounds for an \epsg strategy, recently proposed by~\citet{abernethy2020adaptive}.
-We then showed that the theoretical performance achieved by $\Aopt$ and \epsg cannot be improved in general, by obtaining algorithm independent lower-bounds for the problem.
-Finally, we empirically demonstrated the benefits of adaptively constructing training sets through experiments on synthetic and real tasks.
+We then showed that the theoretical performance achieved by $\Aopt$ and \epsg~\citep{abernethy2020adaptive} cannot be improved in general, by obtaining algorithm independent lower-bounds for the problem.

+Our experiments demonstrated that adaptive sampling schemes can achieve superior minimax risk [Fig.~\ref{fig:LR_datasets}, Fig.~\ref{fig:real_datasets}] and smaller disparity between per-attribute risks [Fig.~\ref{fig:fmnistattributes}] compared to both uniform and uncurated schemes.
+The results in Fig.~\ref{fig:experiment0} show the necessity of exploration, as purely greedy algorithms can converge to sub-optimal mixture distributions.
+And finally Fig.~\ref{fig:trendexperiment} shows the versatility of our general UCB-based strategy in its ability to readily incorporate new terms to accommodate the practical challenges posed by real-world problems.

 Our theoretical results rely on the existence of a unique risk equalizing mixture distribution $\pi^*$, a condition that may not always hold.
 Thus, an important future work is to relax this assumption, and to design and analyze algorithms that identify pareto optimal mixture distributions that achieve minimax fairness.
-Another direction is to derive and analyze active sampling strategies for other fairness measures.
+Another important direction is to derive and analyze active sampling strategies for other fairness measures.

 \begin{appendix}